Boundary H\"{o}lder Regularity for Elliptic Equations

 \begin{remark} It is clear from the proof that larger $H^{n-1}(\partial B_1\cap\Omega^c)$ implies bigger $\mu$, which leads to faster oscillation decay for $u$.
-That is, $u$ has greater continuity.
-This gives the explanation that a restriction from the exterior of the domain is necessary for the continuity up to the boundary (such as the exterior cone condition and the exterior sphere condition). \end{remark}
+That is, $u$ has higher continuity.
+This gives the explanation that a more portion of $\Omega^c$ near a boundary point implies a higher continuity up to the boundary.
+For example, the exterior cone condition implies the boundary H\"{o}lder continuity; the exterior sphere condition implies the boundary Lipschitz continuity. \end{remark}

 Now we prove the full result for the Laplace operator with the inhomogeneous boundary condition:

 \begin{theorem} Suppose that $\Omega$ satisfies the (H1) condition at $0\in \partial \Omega$.
 Let $u$ satisfy\cref{e-Poi} where $f\in L^p(\Omega)$ with $p>n/2$ and $g$ is $C^{\alpha}$ at $0$.
 Then $u$ is $C^{\beta}$ at $0$ and